 Who knew that using basic ingredients would create a great recipe like this?
-I've been making this homemade biscuit recipe for years and have no plan on changing things up.
-They're my personal favorite for breakfast to top with my delicious sausage gravy, but I also love eating these 3-ingredient biscuits topped with sweet honey butter, too.
+I've been making this homemade biscuit recipe for years.
+These southern biscuits are my personal favorite for breakfast to top with my delicious sausage gravy, but I also love eating these 3-ingredient biscuits topped with sweet honey butter, too.

 We love this Rosemary Parmesan Bread or this Feta Bread for another perfect dinner side.